The Tahoe to Yosemite Trail

 Winnett's book is the rock that the Tahoe to Yosemite Trail is built upon.

-I've bought a fine library of Winnett's texts and maps from the "deals" bins at the old Wilderness Press offices on Bancroft Ave in Berkeley during the early 1990s, when Winnett was retreating from the trails.
+I've bought a fine library of Winnett's texts and maps from the "deals" bins at the old Wilderness Press offices on Bancroft Ave in Berkeley during the early 1990s, when Winnett was retreating from the trails and I began backpacking the Sierra Nevada.

 What is not gone are the standards of trail guide scholarship established by Winnett.
-These have not transitioned.
+These have not transitioned into the digital era.
 I did not know it then, while I was referencing Winnett to find interesting ways into the High Sierra, that I was actually absorbing an approach to writing trail guides as well as an approach to the trails.

 New Era Trail Guide

 Tahoe to Whitney aims to evolve Thomas Winnett's standards and approach to trail guide scholarship into the fine-grained descriptions made possible by the digital era, without as much emphsis on describing the minutia of tree transitions.
-I'll show them to you, while describing the trail.
+I'll show them to you using deployments of images, videos, and maps, while describing the trail and terrain.

 I see Winnett's focus on tree transitions as his best option to describe the terrain changes within his level of technology.
 I understand this dilemma today, as words fall short of describing High Sierra experience.
 Images, videos, and maps fill this void by showing them to you.